-Simmons Hanly Conroy attorney Scott Peebles brings over 15 years of litigation experience to the firm’s San Francisco office.
+Shareholder Scott Peebles brings more than 15 years of litigation experience to Simmons Hanly Conroy’s San Francisco office.
 Scott helps individuals and families suffering from mesothelioma, a painful and deadly cancer caused by exposure to asbestos.
 Scott has tried over 35 jury trials to verdict.
 He has also drafted and argued over 100 writs and appeals, including 12 appearances in state Supreme Court and one in the U.S. Fifth Circuit.

 Prior to joining Simmons Hanly Conroy, Scott worked for law firms in the San Francisco and Los Angeles areas.
 He has represented victims who suffered from injuries or death caused by defective products, catastrophic accidents, medical malpractice, toxic torts, auto collisions, and other regretful incidents that resulted from the malice or negligence of others.
 He excels at strategic discovery, preparing depositions for trial and presenting trial evidence.

 “My work as a trial attorney focuses on uncovering what and when companies knew about their involvement in exposing my client to their asbestos products,” Scott explains.
 “I am a firm believer that the discovery phase of an asbestos case – or any case – is performed best when prepared with a trial in mind.”